Jakob Kaiser: Leader of the East German CDU

 After the war, Kaiser returned to politics and worked with Andreas Hermes to found the East Berlin division of the Christian Democratic Union (CDU).
 He was elected president of the Berlin CDU (both the Western and Eastern sections of the party).

 Kaiser belonged to a group within the CDU called the Christian Socialists.
 They called for the nationalisation of some major industries.

-In 1946 Kaiser helped found the Free German Trade Union Federation (FDGB).
+In 1946, Kaiser helped found the Free German Trade Union Federation (FDGB).
 In the same year he was elected co-chairman of the East German CDU (together with Ernst Lemmer).
 Although his political views were progressive, he was critical of the Communist Party of Germany and its Soviet-supported leaders.
 His belief that the German Congress was controlled by the Soviets resulted in his refusal to join.

-In 1947 during the Ahlen conference, a joint conference of West and East German CDU leaders, Kaiser's plan of nationalisation of key industries and other moderate leftwing ideas were adopted by the party.

-In 1947 the Soviets forced him to resign as party chairman.
-However, he remained a member of the party's Executive Committee.
+In 1947, during the Ahlen conference, a joint conference of West and East German CDU leaders, Kaiser's plan of nationalisation of key industries and other moderate left-wing ideas were adopted by the party.
+That same year, the Soviets forced him to resign as party chairman.
+However, he remained a member of the party's executive committee.

-In 1948 Kaiser was forced to leave East Berlin and he went to West Berlin where he joined the West German Christian Democratic Union (CDU).
+In 1948, Kaiser was forced to leave East Berlin and he went to West Berlin where he joined the West German Christian Democratic Union (CDU).
 Within the CDU he became a major rival of Konrad Adenauer, the party leader.
 Kaiser disagreed with Adenauer's social market economy and called for the nationalisation of key industries.
 Kaiser strongly believed in a neutral, united Germany, and hoped that Germany would be a bridge between the West and the East.

-In 1950 Kaiser was elected a vice-chairman of the West German CDU.
+In 1950, Kaiser was elected a vice-chairman of the West German CDU.
 From 1949 until 1957 he was Minister of All-German Affairs in Adenauer's cabinet.

 Kaiser died on 7 May 1961 in Berlin.
 He is buried in the Waldfriedhof Zehlendorf, in the Steglitz-Zehlendorf borough of Berlin.